 If you tested positive on a PCR test, you should report your case to the CHP via the Online Submission of Information to Centre for Health Protection for Covid-19 Patients.

 Are there still other Covid restrictions in Hong Kong?

-Mask-wearing is mandatory in Hong Kong, although you may remove your mask in country parks or when you are exercising in outdoor public areas.
+Mask-wearing remains mandatory in Hong Kong, although you may remove your mask in country parks or when you are exercising in outdoor public areas.

 Support HKFP | Code of Ethics | Error/typo? | Contact Us | Newsletter | Transparency & Annual Report